Massive quantum systems as interfaces of quantum mechanics and gravity: Consolidating quantum mechanics and gravity

 Some particularly interesting consequences of QFT in non-inertial frames and CS are the Unruh-Davies-Fulling effect~\cite{fulling1973nonuniqueness, davies1975scalar, unruh1976notes} and the closely related Hawking radiation effect~\cite{hawking1975particle}.
 The inertial vacuum appears populated by particles in a thermal state for uniformly accelerated observers.
 A region of spacetime becomes inaccessible to non-inertial observers due to their acceleration.
 Tracing over the field modes in the casually discounted region leads to mixed states.
 In the case of uniformly accelerated observers in flat spacetime, the Minkowski vacuum corresponds to a thermal state with Unruh temperature

 where $k_B$ is the Boltzmann constant.
-A similar situation occurs in black hole spacetimes, where observers hoovering outside the horizon loose access to the region inside the black hole.
-When the black hole evaporates and looses mass, the black hole radiates.
-This radiation is known as Hawking radiation, where
+A similar situation occurs in black hole spacetimes, where observers hovering outside the horizon loose access to the region inside the black hole.
+The inertial vacuum state corresponds to a thermal state for observers at a fixed distance from an eternal black hole.
+This spacetime is stationary and the black hole mass is constant.
+In the case of a collapsing star, the spacetime is not stationary and there is energy flux known as Hawking radiation, where

-is the Hawking radiation temperature for a black hole with mass $M$.
+is the Hawking temperature for a black hole with mass $M$.

 These results further emphasize the notion that the vacuum in a curved spacetime is not unique, which has implications for the coherence and entanglement of quantum systems.
 We explore the consequences for entanglement in curved spacetime in Sec.~\ref{sec:non-inertial}.